Avnerus/ma_thesis/thesis.md

 ![Digital I/O: connection diagram](images/digital-io.jpg){#fig:digital-io width=100%}

-An open web based design enables developers to easily build interaction apps for HITODAMA and ensures that anyone with a web browser on a phone or desktop could connect and control the robot.
-In its most minimal and inclusive form, no other special hardware is required by a controller to interact through the robot; a web capable device with typing ability and a speaker is sufficient, allowing the controller to type utterances while viewing and hearing the robot's surrounding environment.
+An open web-based design enables developers to easily build interaction apps for HITODAMA, and ensures that anyone with a web browser on a phone or desktop could connect and control the robot.
+In its most minimal and inclusive form, no other special hardware is required by a controller to interact through the robot; a web-capable device with typing ability and a speaker is sufficient, allowing the controller to type utterances while viewing and hearing the robot's surrounding environment.
 Nonetheless, an application may request additional input from the controller, such as webcam and microphone, location and so forth.

 ## Method

 ### Audio/Video streaming
 The subsystem makes use of a WebRTC gateway to stream audio and video from the robot to the controller.
-There are numerous advantages to using a gateway rather than streaming directly from the robot: 1) This makes is possible to offload the network processing to a stronger server in case multiple clients are consuming the stream.
-2) It enables easy recording and storing of videos on a separate server without consuming resources on the robot's Raspberry Pi.
-The free and open-source Janus gateway was used for this purpose [@janus_janus_2019], along with the open-source GStreamer client library.
+There are numerous advantages to using a gateway rather than streaming directly from the robot: (1) This makes it possible to offload the network processing to a stronger server in case multiple clients are consuming the stream.
+(2) It enables easy recording and storing of videos on a separate server without consuming resources on the robot's Raspberry Pi.
+The free and open-source Janus gateway was chosen for this purpose [@janus_janus_2019], along with the open-source GStreamer client library.
 A standard **Raspberry Pi camera** was used for video streaming, while a **Rusee Lapel  Omnidirectional Microphone** connected to a  **UGREEN External USB Sound Card** was used for audio.
 The following GStreamer command streams VP8 video with Opus audio at 640x480 resolution to a designated server denounced by the bash argument (All modern browsers are supported):

 ~~~~~~~
 gst-launch-1.0 alsasrc ! queue ! opusenc ! rtpopuspay ! udpsink